Maximum entropy models of neuronal populations at and off criticality: Introduction

-This paper is organized as follows.
+The paper is organized as follows.
 In Sec.\ \ref{sec:Data}, the neural network model, the experimental setup and data, and the quantities considered for the ME modeling are described.
-In Sec.\ \ref{sec:Ising}, the ME modeling method is explained and the inferred ME distributions are analyzed for both the simulated and experimental datasets of neuronal dynamics.
+In Sec.\ \ref{sec:Ising}, the ME modeling method is explained and the inferred ME distributions are analyzed for both the numerical and experimental datasets.
 Finally, Sec.\ \ref{sec:Discussion} summarizes and discusses the results.